Holly-Transport/MicroMakers/README.md

  - The “making” process (problem statement, solution design, testing and iteration, documentation, and sharing)

  ## Materials
- In this open-source repository, you will find:
+ In this repository, you will find:

  - Lab Notebook with code examples, badge record keeper, and spaces for your notes
  - Meetup slides